 Albertans also shared their thoughts about savings and the Heritage Fund during the budget and fiscal framework consultations in fall 2012.
 For more information, visit www.dollarsandsense.alberta.ca.

-You can find out more about the Heritage Fund by mail, phone, fax or email, or by contacting your MLA's office.
+You can find out more about the Heritage Fund online, by mail, phone and fax, or by contacting your MLA's office.

 Your MLA's office. (www.assembly.ab.ca)